-Steel burins in differing sizes and wax-coated holders are the tools of the engraver.
+Steel burins in various sizes and wax-coated holders are the tools of the engraver.

-In the engraver’s hands, the workpiece becomes a unique work of art.
-The engraver draws her own motif design on the workpiece with a needle according to her original drawing.
-But her hand, working under the microscope, cannot guide the burin to a tenth of a millimeter every time; only a machine could copy the engraving exactly
+In the engraver’s hands, each workpiece becomes a unique work of art.
+The engraver draws their own motif design on the workpiece with a needle according to their original drawings; working under the microscope.

 Embellishing every part of a movement makes every Armin Strom watch akin to a hand-crafted piece of jewelry.

-Working bare brass or steel by hand is time-consuming work: edges of plates, bridges and levers are perfectly chamfered or, as the watchmakers call it, beveled.
-Every part is then polished, even when the embellishing would not visible in the finished watch.
+Working bare brass or steel by hand is time-consuming work: edges of plates, bridges and levers must be perfectly chamfered or, as watchmakers call it, beveled.
+Every part is then polished to perfection, even when the embellishment won’t be visible in the finished watch.

-Beveling and polishing calls for a trained eye and fingertip sensitivity together with plenty of patience and perseverance.
-In a comparatively small part like a pallets bridge, a watchmaker can easily spend half an hour or more on the detailed work.
+Beveling and polishing requires a trained eye and fingertip sensitivity together with both patience and perseverance.
+For example, even a relatively small part like a pallets bridge will require at least half an hour to complete – and often more than that.

 Circular graining (Perlage) is a decorative motif reminiscent of clouds, typically used on main plates.
-To achieve this pattern, the watchmaker uses a rotating abrasive pencil and gently makes contact with the workpiece, gradually working across the whole surface.
+To achieve this pattern, the watchmaker uses an abrasive pencil and gently makes contact with the workpiece, gradually working across the whole surface.
 This creates the characteristic overlapping circular grained motif.

-All rotating parts of the movement are embellished with a circular grinding.
+All rotating parts of an Armin Strom movement are embellished with a circular grinding pattern.

-Until now, they were all just individual parts – turned, milled, polished, decorated and gold plated.
-Now the watch takes shape in several stages.
+Up to this point, they were all just individual parts – turned, milled, polished and decorated.
+Now the watch will begin to take shape.

-But the watch still isn’t ready for final assembly.
-First, the movement must be completely disassembled.
-All parts are washed in cleaning baths and then dried, reassembled and lubricated.
-Once the movement has been regulated, the watchmaker sets the hands and re-inserts the movement into the case.
-The back of the case is then fixed in place with tiny screws.
-The finished watch is subjected to a rate test on a watch winder for several days.
+After the first assembly, the movement is completely disassembled and each individual part is then cleaned, dried, reassembled and lubricated.
+After the second assembly, the movement is meticulously regulated before the watchmaker sets the hands and re-inserts the movement back into the case.
+The back of the case is then fixed in place.
+The completed watch is subjected to a multi-day rate test on a watch winder.
 Water resistance is also tested.
-Only when the watch has passed all the quality tests is it ready for the customer.
+Once the watch has passed these quality tests, it is finally certified as complete.